Implementation and adaptive management

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Implementation and adaptive management, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Implementation and adaptive management, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/whole-system-values-framework/targeted-effort.html